RayBB/openlibrary-docs/Deployment-Scratchpad.md

 ```
 Manually re-running the command finished in a few seconds with no warnings or errors.

+THINGS WE FORGOT:
+Old-style install on `ol-home` -- `ssh -A ol-home /olsystem/bin/deploy-code openlibrary`

 ## 2021-01-09 Deployment steps
 1. __ol-home0__: `sudo git pull origin master` the four repos
 2. __ol-home0__: build new Docker image